 Wipe down indoor plant leaves with a mix of water and milk.

-Plant cucumbers, pumpkins, rockmelon, spinach, sweet corn, tomato, watermelon and zucchini.
+Plant cucumbers, pumpkins, rockmelon, spinach, sweet corn, tomato,

 A healthy snack for the grand-kids, cucumbers are fantastic, floriferous and covered in fruit right through summer.
 Photo - Linda Ross

 Watch for signs of lacebug which causes a silvering of the leaves.
 Sprinkle some Richgro Bug Killa around the base of ornamental plants to prevent the pest from

 In the cold

 Watch for unsightly sooty mould.
 Use Eco-Oil to prevent it.